 Architecture: The Core Difference

-This is the most fundamental distinction between the two platforms, and everything else flows from it.
+This is the most fundamental distinction when comparing Nextcloud and OpenCloud, and everything else flows from it.

 Nextcloud is a monolithic PHP application.
 File management, sharing logic, user administration, notifications, the app framework, and every installed extension all run inside a single PHP process.
 Metadata lives in a relational database, typically MySQL, MariaDB or PostgreSQL, which sits next to the application and has to be backed up, upgraded, and scaled alongside it.

-OpenCloud is written in Go and built on a microservices architecture.
+OpenCloud is written in Go and compiles to a single binary.
 It stores metadata directly on the filesystem alongside the file data.
-No external database is required.
+No external database is required and no container runtime or orchestration layer is needed.
+You build it from source, run it and that is your entire deployment.
 This has a practical consequence for backups: you can snapshot the filesystem in one step, without coordinating a database dump with a filesystem sync to ensure consistency.

 The database question matters more than it sounds.
 With Nextcloud, a consistent backup requires coordinating a database dump with a filesystem snapshot.
 If the two are taken at slightly different moments, you end up with metadata that references files that no longer exist, or files that have no corresponding metadata.
 Recovery becomes a repair operation rather than a restore.
 It is solvable, but it is operational overhead that compounds over time.